wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 Further optimization of the Maxflow algorithm is discussed below in the Maxflow optimization opportunities paragraph.

-- This dataset with $\sim 213k$ vertices and &\sim 588k& edges is still small to fill up the GPU.
+- This dataset with $\sim 213k$ vertices and $\sim 588k$ edges is still small to fill up the GPU.
 It makes the kernel launching overhead issue much worse than it would with larger graphs.

 - There are some engineering limitations in our current implementation: